Ludmila Guzun

 Ludmila Guzun (26 June 1961 – 16 April 2021) was a Moldovan politician, who served as a Deputy of the Moldovan Parliament for the Ungheni District.

 Deputy in Parliament

 Guzun was elected to the Moldovan Parliament on 24 February 2019 representing the Democratic Party of Moldova.

 Death

 On 7 April 2021, Guzun tested positive for COVID-19 and was hospitalized in intensive care.
-He died from complications related to the virus at 03:00 on 16 April 2021.
+She died from complications related to the virus at 03:00 on 16 April 2021.